Luxtoday

 • better emergency medical care.

-According to the auditor PWC, as recently as 2019, one in three Luxembourgers was a victim of fraud.
+According to the auditor PWC, as recently as 2019, one in three Luxembourgers was a victim of fraudulent scheme or a scam.
 This is better than the European average, where 42% of respondents have been scammed one way or another, but it is still very high.

 The most common schemes in Luxembourg are telephone fraud, phishing, spam, and domain fraud.
 The elderly are often viewed as vulnerable targets due to the assumption that they possess larger amounts of money and may be more susceptible to fraudulent schemes.
 Even when it is true, people of any age still can fall into the tricks.